JacquelineCasey/fullstackopen-phonebook/NOTES.md

     automatically deploy on push to `origin/main`.
 If you don't want to deploy, push to another branch!
 - Add a `Procfile`.
+- Make sure we run on `process.env.PORT`, that is where Heroku wants us to run.